Daimler CEO says not worried by Brexit or Trump

 Regarding talks on Britain's decision to leave the EU, Zetsche said: "I believe reason will come through in the end."

-He also said Daimler was barely affected by PSA's (PEUP.PA) move to buy Opel and that Daimler could grow organically without the need for acquisitions.

-Reporting by Ilona Wissenbach; Writing by Victoria Bryan; Editing by Christoph Steitz
+He also said Daimler was barely affected by PSA's move to buy Opel and that Daimler could grow organically without the need for acquisitions.
+(Reporting by Ilona Wissenbach; Writing by Victoria Bryan; Editing by Christoph Steitz)